 Tone Rings

 The tone ring is one of the most important factors in a banjo’s voice.
-Entry-level Gold Tone models use rolled brass rings.
-Mid-range and professional models use cast bronze rings.
+The ladder runs from composite or no ring on the AC models, to rolled brass on the Cripple Creek line and the entry OB-100, tone hoops on the BG series, sand-cast bell brass on the Orange Blossom Mastertones, and the JLS bell bronze ring on the + models.
 The OB-3+ uses the JLS sand-cast bell-bronze flathead tone ring, one of the finest modern flathead rings available and the same ring found in the OME Ikon.

 How to Choose a Gold Tone Banjo